Understanding Commercial Security: Key Components and Benefits for Construction

 - Access Control Mechanisms are equally vital, regulating entry to specific areas through methods such as key cards, biometric scanners, or PIN codes.
 Priority First integrates access control with existing frameworks to ensure seamless operation and heightened protection.

-- Intrusion Detection Systems include alarms and sensors designed to alert personnel of unauthorized access attempts, further reinforcing security measures.
+- Intrusion Detection Systems include alarms and sensors designed to alert personnel of unauthorised access attempts, further reinforcing security measures.

 - Monitoring Services provide 24/7 oversight by professionals capable of responding to alerts and incidents in real-time.
 Priority First's monitoring services guarantee that your property remains under vigilant surveillance, even outside of regular business hours and on weekends.